 Because this era started before 1950 and lasted into the early 1960s, you will see some crossover in where the material for this blog post comes from.
 Hair changed over this time period, but the makeup style was pretty consistent.

-The basic 1950s style of makeup is the look that we most associate today with the “pin-up” look.
+The basic 1950s style of eyeliner is the look that we most associate today with the “pin-up” look.
 In the 1940s it was fashionable to add a small amount of eyeliner at the end of the eye to elongate it.
 This became more popular and exaggerated in the 1950s.
 The “cat-eye” liner look got longer and thicker as the Atomic Age continued.
 This line for most of the 1950s had soft edges like Dorothy Dandridge’s makeup in the featured image above, but by the late 1950s and 1960s, it was popular to define the line edges more.

-This Tan magazine cover from February 1960 features famous African-American model Helen Williams wearing the popular cat-eye look.
+This Tan magazine cover from February 1960 features famous African American model Helen Williams wearing the popular cat-eye look.

 Eyeshadow color recommendations were still based on either your eye color, hair color, or outfit color.
 Eyeshadow colors were much like the colorful pastel kitchens and couches of the Atomic Age.
 Iridescent shades were becoming more popular as well.
 Blue eyeshadows included colors like Opal, Midnight, Sky Blue, Sea Blue, and Pastel.
 Purples came in Amethyst and Fresh Violet.
 Green eyeshadows were Pistachio, Emerald, Green Frost, Sea-Green, and Evergreen.
 Also eyeshadows were Mauve Frost, Amber, White, Silver and Gold.
 Brown eyeshadow was still very popular as well and recommended often for brown eyes.

 This Maybelline advertisement from the mid-1950s mentions iridescent jewel-tone eyeshadow in stick form.
+Jewel tones include colors like emerald green, sapphire blue and amethyst purple.

 If a woman did apply eyeshadow, she was only suppose to apply a small amount near the upper lash line and blend it out.
 She then applied her eyeliner on the upper lash line with a little wing at the end.
 As far as eyeliner on the lower lash line, some women did that, but more often not.
 In this image of Helen Williams you can see a faint blue eyeshadow as an accent to her blue blouse.